 Where: 8-10 Neal's Yard, Covent Garden, WC2H 9DP

-Why: Humble Grape is going from strength to strength.
-After humble (sorry) beginnings, it now boasts wine bars in Battersea and Fleet Street, with one set to open in Islington this summer.
-The vibe is laid-back (Fleet Street is bigger and slicker), encouraging you to experiment by the glass, bottle or carafe, pair them with small plates or take part in a wine tasting event to learn from the pros.
+After humble beginnings, Humble Grape now boasts wine bars in Fleet Street, Battersea, Canary Wharf and Islington with a winning laid-back vibe (except in Fleet Street, where things are bigger and slicker), encouraging you to experiment by the glass, bottle or carafe.
+The wines can be paired with small plates and there’s always a wine tasting on, giving guests the chance to learn from the pros.

 Where: Battersea and Fleet Street